 Practice- Practice with locals, practice by watching music videos, game shows, or cartoons.
 Practice by downloading useful apps to help you practice.

-So that’s it for the basics!
 If you’re worried about the level of English spoken in the country- don’t!
 It’s a very tourist friendly country and if someone doesn’t understand the language, they will usually point you in the direction of someone who can speak.

 Hopefully, this article has given you a brief overview of the various Thai phrases which will definitely come to use when traveling around.
-When traveling the country, check out some of the tours listed below which we highly recommend.

 This is so great!
 I could’ve used this last year before my trip lol.
 And like you said, most locals in touristy areas speak English, but I really do think they appreciate it when visitors at least make an effort to speak Thai.